 Records and Briefs

-Records and briefs, also referred to as cases and points, are papers submitted to a court by litigants upon appeal of a lower court judgment.
+Records and briefs, also referred to as cases and points, are papers submitted to a court upon appeal of a lower court judgment.
 They usually contain:

 - Record or appendix